Dot London: City launches own domain to boost online presence

 ICANN, the world body that oversees the web's naming conventions, gave London the go-ahead this week to use its own unique domain name from 2014, along with New York, Berlin, Vienna and Brussels.

-The city's mayor, Boris Johnson, said adopting the ".london" suffix would enable organisations to associate themselves more closely with London's global brand.
+The city's mayor, Boris Johnson, said adopting the ".london" suffix would enable organizations to associate themselves more closely with London's global brand.

 "This is also an excellent opportunity to expand London's digital presence, which in turn is set to generate funds to invest back into the city," he said in a statement.